Riemannian Inexact Gradient Descent for Quadratic Discrimination: Introduction

 In this paper, our numerical work considers the problem presented in Kupinski et al. \cite{kupinski_15} where the authors use the symmetrized Kullback-Leibler (KL) or Jeffrey's divergence for binary classification.
 Advantages of the proposed method include closed form expressions for the objective function and gradient as well as computational efficiency via dimension reduction.
 We note that \cite{kupinski_15} did not present novel optimization algorithms and in our work we utilize the Riemannian geometry of the Grassmann manifold through the manifold optimization approach.
 The optimal matrix $T^*$ facilitates dimension reduction while maximizing Jeffrey's divergence between the two probability distributions in the lower-dimensional subspace.
 The proposed algorithm is designed for HDLSS settings where errors in gradient calculation impact algorithm performance.

 Early work to adapt Euclidean algorithms to Riemannian manifolds may be traced to \cite{Luenberger1972}, \cite{Luenberger1973-kb}.
 Gabay \cite{Gabay1982-lv} introduced steepest descent along geodesics, Newton's method and Quasi-Newton methods for Riemannian manifolds.
 Udriste \cite{Udrişte1994} introduced a general descent algorithm on Riemannian manifolds leveraging the exponential map.
 Bonnabel \cite{Bonnabel_2013} extends the stochastic gradient descent approach to Riemannian manifolds.
 The convergence rate for SGD on Riemannian manifolds was improved in \cite{tripuraneni18a}, utilizing an averaging approach.
 Further improvements to the rate were provided in \cite{zhang2017riemanniansvrgfaststochastic} where the authors present Stochastic Variance Reduced Gradient for Riemannian manifolds.
 Projection-free extensions with additional constraints (not only the parameter domain being a manifold) for nonconvex and geodesically convex problems were presented by Weber \cite{weber2019nonconvex} along with convergence analysis.
 We refer the reader to \cite{Hosseini2020} for a broad overview of stochastic optimization of Riemannian manifolds.
 Given the inherent noise in our setting, one may consider leveraging stochastic gradient methods.
 However, stochastic methods rely on unbiased estimators of the objective function and we will show that is not the case for our setting.
+To our knowledge, there are no known algorithms that address biased estimates of gradients for optimization over Riemannian manifolds.
+Thus, we introduce the Riemannian Inexact Gradient Descent algorithm, which utilizes an inexact approach to gradient-based optimization.
+While preparing the final version of this manuscript, we became aware of an independent and concurrent work by Zhou et al. \cite{zhou2024inexactriemanniangradientdescent}, which also investigates inexact gradient methods for manifold optimization.
+Their analysis establishes convergence and, under normalized conditions and the Kurdyka–Łojasiewicz (KL) property, derives a convergence rate.
+In contrast, our work proves convergence rates without requiring such assumptions, thereby broadening the applicability of the theoretical guarantees.
+Moreover, our method incorporates an adaptive line search strategy that improves practical performance and eliminates the need for stepsize tuning.
+Finally, our approach is motivated by and tailored to applications in imaging, offering a complementary perspective to the theoretical developments.